jsjoel/qachatbot/README.md

 2. Navigate to http://localhost:8501 in your web browser to access the chatbot.

 3. Load your text document by modifying the file path in the code (D:/vs/chatbot/unseen_pasage.txt).

+### How the prompt template improves the system's performance and accuracy
+- **Instructions**
+     The instruction ensures that the system understands the information provided in the context and gives a concise answer, which is crucial for providing accurate and relevant answers.
+     This makes the system be aware of the context all the time and not go out of context, thus improving the accuracy and relevancy

+- **Examples**
+     The provided examples serve as valuable demonstrations of how to follow the instructions and apply them to different types of questions.
+These examples help the system to understand the expected format and tone of the answers.

+- **Structure**
+     The clear structure of the prompt template, with separate sections for the context, question, and answer, helps to organize the information and make it easier for the system to process.

+Overall, the prompt template effectively guides the system towards providing accurate, concise, and relevant answers to questions, improving its overall performance and accuracy.

+### Explanation of code
+Explanation of the code is given as comments in the code itself